MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 ![Log on as a service properties.](media/log-on-as-a-service.png)

-## Configure Directory Services account in Microsoft 365 Defender
+## Configure Directory Service account in Microsoft 365 Defender

-To connect your sensors with your Active Directory domains, you'll need to configure Directory Services accounts in Microsoft 365 Defender.
+To connect your sensors with your Active Directory domains, you'll need to configure Directory Service accounts in Microsoft 365 Defender.

 1. In [Microsoft 365 Defender](https://security.microsoft.com/), go to **Settings** and then **Identities**.